miR Scientific Presents Breakthrough New Data on the miR Scientific Sentinel™ Tests for the Detection and Classification of Prostate Cancer at the 2020 ASCO Genitourinary Cancers Symposium (February 13-15 in San Francisco, Calif.)

 The three non-invasive urine-based miR Scientific Sentinel™ tests provide Specificity and Sensitivity of greater than 90% in detecting and classifying prostate cancer

 NEW YORK, Feb.
-12, 2020 /PRNewswire/ -- Dr. Laurence Klotz M.D., FRCSC, CM, the Chief Medical Officer of miR Scientific LLC, will present the results of the recently completed Case-Control validation study of 1,436 patients consisting of 836 patients in a fully cross-validated training group and independent testing group of 600 patients.
-The podium presentation will be in Oral Abstract Session A: Prostate Cancer at 1:10 p.m. on Thursday, February 13, 2020 and is titled Abstract 277: Analysis of small non-coding RNAs in urinary exosomes to classify prostate cancer into low-grade (GG1) and higher-grade (GG2-5).
+13, 2020 /PRNewswire/ -- Dr. Derya Tilki, attending urologist at the Martini-Klinik Prostate Cancer Center, University Hospital Hamburg-Eppendorf, presented the results of the recently completed Case-Control validation study of 1,436 patients consisting of 836 patients in a fully cross-validated training group and independent testing group of 600 patients.
+The podium presentation was in Oral Abstract Session A: Prostate Cancer at 1:10 p.m. on Thursday, February 13, 2020 and is titled Abstract 277: Analysis of small non-coding RNAs in urinary exosomes to classify prostate cancer into low-grade (GG1) and higher-grade (GG2-5).

 The study describes the miR Scientific Sentinel Disease Management Platform™ for Prostate Cancer which currently consists of three tests: The Sentinel PCa Test™, that determines the presence or absence of prostate cancer, the Sentinel CS Test™ which identifies patients with low grade (GG1) or intermediate and high grade (GG2-GG5) prostate cancer and the Sentinel HG Test™ that identifies patients with high grade, high-risk cancer.
 Each test examines the expression levels of small non-coding RNAs (sncRNAs) extracted from urinary exosomes to diagnose, classify and monitor prostate cancer.
 The company's classification algorithms identify and interrogate between 200-280 small non-coding RNAs using a customized, high throughput qPCR OpenArray platform for each test.

-Note: Correction: This press release corrects a prior version published on February 12, 2020 and is updated to correct the presenter information.
-The corrected information is provided below.